KunalSingh5431/Sentiment_Analysis/README.md

 ✅ Supports multiple emotions (Positive,Negative,Neutral)
 ✅ User-friendly UI with React
 ✅ Backend API with Express.js & Python
+✅ Sentiment History Tracking for past analyses
+✅ Option to Download Sentiment History as a CSV file
+✅ Voice Input for Speech-to-Text in the input box
 ✅ Deployable on **Render**

 ## 🛠 Tech Stack